Love and Rockets (comics): Volume IV

+In 2016, Fantagraphics began releasing Volume IV of Love and Rockets, returning to its original, magazine-sized format.
+As of February 2025, fifteen issues have been released.

 Overview

 The Hernandez brothers self-published the first issue of Love and Rockets in 1981, but since 1982 it has been published by Fantagraphics Books.
 The brothers sent a copy of their self-published comic to The Comics Journal, an imprint of Fantagraphics, for a review.
 Gary Groth was so impressed with it that the company offered them a publishing deal.
 The magazine temporarily ceased publication in 1996 after the release of issue #50, while Gilbert and Jaime went on to do separate series involving many of the same characters.
 However, in 2001 "Los Bros Hernandez" (as they are often referred to) revived the series as Love and Rockets Volume 2.

 Love and Rockets contains several ongoing serial narratives, the most prominent being Gilbert's Palomar stories and Jaime's Hoppers 13 (aka Locas) stories.
 It also contains one-offs, shorter stories, surrealist jokes, and more.

 Palomar tells the story of a fictional village in Latin America and its inhabitants.
 Its vibrant characters and sometimes-fantastic events are sometimes compared to the magical realism literary style of authors such as Gabriel García Márquez and Jorge Luis Borges.
 The series is also sometimes referred to as Heartbreak Soup, after the first story set in Palomar.

 Hoppers 13 follows the tangled lives of a group of primarily chicano characters, from their teenage years in the early days of the California punk scene to the present day.
 Hoppers, or Huerta, is a fictional city based on the Hernandezes' home town of Oxnard, California.
 Two memorable members of Jaime's cast are Margarita "Maggie" Luisa Chascarrillo and Esperanza "Hopey" Leticia Glass, whose on-again, off-again romance is a focus for many Hoppers 13 storylines.
 The series is also often called Locas (Spanish for "crazy women") because of the many quirky female characters depicted.

 The original runs of Palomar and Locas have each been collected in recent one-volume editions by Fantagraphics (see Palomar (graphic novel)), although not all of the stories involving "Locas" and "Palomar" characters are contained in these collections.
 The original fifty-issue Love and Rockets Volume One has also been reprinted in its entirety in both a fifteen-volume paperback library, and more recently a seven-volume mass-market paperback series by Fantagraphics.
 In addition, several hardcovers collect edited versions of the series tales.

 Many attempts have been made to make L&R into a movie, or series of movies.
 The movie rights had been held up in litigation for over 15 years.
 Gilbert Hernandez publicly announced in Toronto, Ontario in May 2013 that a deal had been struck to make a movie out of his "Palomar" story-line and that he was currently writing the script.